p4p-83/docs/docs/4 — logbooks/Sam's Logbook/0816 Pulley tests and corrections.md

 ![](IMG_1514.jpeg)

 Unfortunately, the belt doesn't quite fit.
 It feels as though there's about one tooth too many.
-I found [a white paper by the belt designer](https://assets.gates.com/content/dam/gates/home/knowledge-center/mectrol/whitepapers/belt-theory06sm.pdf), Gates, that provides some mathematical identities, and I've used these to try to work out a correction factor for my next print.
+I found [a white paper](https://assets.gates.com/content/dam/gates/home/knowledge-center/mectrol/whitepapers/belt-theory06sm.pdf) by belt designer Gates, that provides some mathematical identities, and I've used these to try to work out a correction factor for my next print.

 ![](IMG_1512.jpeg)